 As soon as a patient receives a sleep apnea diagnosis from their physician, they can find out if they are a good candidate for an oral appliance.
 The best odds of success are for those who have mild to moderate sleep apnea—the patient’s sleep doctor can help them better understand what type of sleep apnea they have.
 Make sure that when the patient is referred to a sleep study that they ask questions to better educate themselves on all available options for treatment.
 Fortunately, though, there is very little downside to a properly fitted and adjusted oral appliance.

-For more information on oral appliances and other Dental Sleep Medicine CE courses, contact Nierman Practice Management or check out the upcoming Dental Sleep Medicine CE seminar schedule to sign up for a course.
+For more information on oral appliance therapy for sleep apnea and other Dental Sleep Medicine CE courses, contact Nierman Practice Management or check out the upcoming Dental Sleep Medicine CE seminar schedule to sign up for a course.